Connected, Protected: Regaining the High Ground with 21st Century Security

 Lockheed Martin is building partnerships with new space companies through programs like Lockheed Martin Innovation Partners, which Eric leads.

 “Lockheed Martin is a disrupter,” Eric says.
-“We actively partner with these small businesses in a multitude of ways to accelerate technology to the warfighter.
+“We actively partner with these small businesses in a multitude of ways to accelerate technology.
 Lockheed Martin Innovation Partners makes it easier to bring non-traditional companies and their tech onto programs of record.”